microsoft/dotnet/Documentation/compatibility/objectdisposedexception-thrown-by-wpf-spellchecker.md

 NotPlanned

 ### Change Description

-WPF applications occasionally crash during application shutdown with an ObjectDisposedException thrown by the spellchecker.
-This is fixed in .NET 4.7 WPF by handling the exception gracefully, and thus ensuring that applications are no longer adversely affected.It should be noted that occasional first-chance exceptions would continue to be observed in applications running under a debugger.
+WPF applications occasionally crash during application shutdown with an
+<xref:System.ObjectDisposedException?displayProperty=name> thrown by the
+spellchecker.
+This is fixed in .NET 4.7 WPF by handling the exception gracefully, and thus ensuring that applications are no longer adversely affected.
+It should be noted that occasional first-chance exceptions would continue to be observed in applications running under a debugger.

 - [ ] Quirked
 - [ ] Build-time break